box/developer.box.com/guides/tooling/salesforce-toolkit/methods.md

 Salesforce has a String length limit of 6 million characters.
-Due to string bloat in the base64 encoding/decoding process, this results in an effective file size limit of 4.3 megabytes.
+Due to string bloat in the base64 encoding/decoding process, this results in an effective file size limit of 4.3 megabytes for synchronous Apex and 8.6 megabytes for asynchronous Apex.

 </Message>